Ryan-M-Smith/Quinton-VoiceAssistant/README-EXT.md

 ### Using the `pyowm.caching` Module

-As of v0.2.3, the `pyowm.caching` module is no longer used in the code because the feature has been depricated.
-However, if you would still like to use the feature, you can using either of two methods:
+As of v0.2.3, the `pyowm.caching` module is no longer used in the code because the feature has been depricated in PyOWM v3.0.0.
+However, if you still wish to use the feature, you can do so using either of following methods:

 1. Clone the whole repository